 The topic of SMR, city resilience, relates to several standardization committees like for example CEN/TC 391 'Societal and Citizen Security', ISO/TC 268 'Sustainable Cities and Communities' and ISO/TC 292 'Security and Resilience' or the CEN-CENELEC-ETSI 'Sector Forum on Smart and Sustainable Cities and Communities'.
-The most suitable technical committee for SMR to create a liaison in
+The most suitable technical committee for SMR to create a liaison in terms of city resilience is the ISO/TC 268, since CEN/TC 391 and ISO/TC 292 focus more on societal security.
+The ISO/TC 268 developed for example the following standards, which focus just like SMR on the sustainability and resilience of cities and communities:

-- ISO 37100 Sustainable cities and communities Vocabulary - ISO 37101 Sustainable development in communities Management system for sustainable development Requirements with guidance for use - ISO 37120 Sustainable development of communities Indicators for city services and quality of life
+- ISO 37100 Sustainable cities and communities Vocabulary - ISO 37101 Sustainable development in communities Management system for sustainable development - Requirements with guidance for use - ISO 37120 Sustainable development of communities Indicators for city services and quality of life